The Complete Guide to the Spanish Future Tense: When and How to Use It

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-Uses: This tense is used in Spanish much like “will” is used in English.
+The future tense in Spanish is much like “will” in English.
 We use it to make predictions about the future, assumptions or guesses about the present and give commands.

 Lloverá mañana.
 (It will rain tomorrow.)